Small Business Plans

 What is a Business Plan and why do you need one?

 A business plan is a document that organizes and explains your plans for a new business.
 A good business plan not only helps you focus on the specific steps necessary to make business ideas succeed, but it also helps you achieve short-term and long-term objectives.
-It also help to create some order from the chaos that is part of starting a new small business.
+It also helps to create some order from the chaos that is part of starting a new small business.
 It helps you communicate your business idea to others, and validate your business model.

 Who is the Business Plan for?